wouterbles/tennet-afrr-archive/README.md

 TenneT's API only provides access to the latest bidladder data.
 This project automatically downloads and stores bidladder snapshots based on the time-to-delivery, enabling historical analysis of how the ladder changes over time.

 ## Sampling
-To keep the size of the archive manageable, the sampling frequency varies based on the time-to-delivery:
+To keep the size of the archive manageable and ensure consistent hours-to-delivery across ISPs, the sampling frequency varies based on the time-to-delivery:

-- 24h-12h: Every 2 hours (stored at even hours, e.g., 00:00, 02:00, 04:00...)
+- >12h: Every 2 hours, aligned with ISP pattern (e.g., ISP at :00 sampled at 00:00, 02:00, 04:00...)
-- 12h-6h: Every hour (stored at HH:00)
+- 3h-12h: Every 15 minutes, aligned with ISP pattern (sampled when current time matches ISP quarter)
-- <6h: Every 30 minutes (stored at HH:00 and HH:30)
+- <3h: Every 15 minutes for all ISPs

+The sampling strategy ensures that when comparing different ISPs (e.g., ISP1 at :00 vs ISP2 at :15), they will have consistent hours-to-delivery, making historical analysis more reliable.

 > Note: This project uses GitHub Actions to run the fetcher, which means executions may not occur exactly on the specified intervals.
 GitHub schedules workflows based on resource availability, with high workload periods typically occurring around the hour mark (HH:00).
-To work around this, I've implemented a 10-minute tolerance window on either side of the target time and scheduled the jobs to run slightly before the target time (at XX:28 and XX:58).
+To work around this, I've implemented a 5-minute tolerance window on either side of the target time and scheduled the jobs to run slightly before the quarter hours.

 ## Data Structure
 ```